squirrel-prover/squirrel-prover/README.md

 ### Axioms, lemmas and proofs

-Axioms can be declared in the prologue using the "axiom" keyword:
+Axioms can be declared using the "axiom" keyword:
 ```
 axiom NAME : <formula>.
 ```